spunkygames/spunky-incrediBox/README.md

 5. **Is it possible to save my mixes?** Saving options vary depending on the platform—typically local saves or possibly online account integration.
 6. **Does Spunky InCrediBox have different levels or stages?**  The game may feature progression systems like unlocking new content.
 Check the game for specifics.
 7. **What inspired Spunky InCrediBox?** It's inspired by the popular music game InCrediBox.
 If you enjoy this style of game, you might also like [Sprunki Retake](https://sprunkiretake.org/).
-8. **Where can I learn more about Spunky Games?** Visit their official website: [https://spunky.games](https://spunky.games).
+8. **Where can I learn more about Spunky Games?** Visit their official website: [spunky games](https://spunky.games).
 The [ESprunki Game](https://esprunki.com/) is another offering from Spunky Games.
 9. **Is there a mobile app for Spunky InCrediBox?** While a dedicated app might not exist, you can access the game through your mobile browser.
 10. **Who developed Spunky InCrediBox and how can I contact them?** Spunky Games developed it.
 Developer information and contact details might be available on the game's website.

 ---

 Start creating your own beats today!
-Play Spunky InCrediBox now: [https://spunky.games/spunky-incredibox](https://spunky.games/spunky-incredibox)
+Play Spunky InCrediBox now: [spunky-incredibox](https://spunky.games/spunky-incredibox)